ono-midori/ono-midori.github.io/techs/libevent.md

 hup_event = evsignal_new(base, SIGHUP, sighup_function, NULL);
 ```

-Note that signal callbacks are run in the event loop after the signal occurs, so it is safe for them to call functions that you are not supposed to call from a regular POSIX signal handler.
+Note that signal callbacks are run in the event loop after the signal occurs, so *it is safe for them to call functions that you are not supposed to call from a regular POSIX signal handler*.

-Don’t set a timeout on a signal event.
-It might not be supported.
+*Don't set a timeout on a signal event.
+It might not be supported*.

 There are also a set of convenience macros you can use when working with signal events.